 - Guided tour of the Universal Backlot and a working sound stage (not open to the general public)

-The cheapest place to buy your VIP tickets is through GetYourGuide.
-There you’ll find the tickets at US$383 and with a much better cancellation policy than the official website.
+Again, the cheapest place to buy your VIP tickets is through GetYourGuide.
+There you’ll find the tickets at US$362 (instead of 369) and with a much better cancellation policy than the official website.